dhk3136/deriving-value-fifa-market/README.md

 Surprisingly... normal

-Now, here's a plot showing both Rating and Value that shows what happens to that normal distribution when it encounters some serious left skew.
+Now, here's a plot showing both Rating and Value that shows what happens to that normal distribution when it encounters substantial left skew.

 ![alt text](images/ranking_vs_value.png)